 Where does ARC work?

-ARC works together with refugees in Thailand, Pakistan, Sierra Leone, Liberia, South Sudan, Darfur, and Rwanda.
-ARC’s programs around the world impacted the lives of around 2.5 million people last year.
+ARC works with refugees in Thailand, Pakistan, Sudan, Democratic Republic of Conog, South Sudan, Somalia and Rwanda.
+ARC’s programs around the world impact the lives of around 2.5 million people each year.

 What kind of work does ARC do?